trisiegt/Splice/README.md

 # Splice
-A pseudoclient for Counter-Strike: Global Offensiv
+A pseudoclient for Counter-Strike: Global Offensive